20 Oct How to choose the right driveway gate for your property

 If you’re looking to update or upgrade your property and driveway, then installing a driveway gate is the perfect way to do it.
-With just a simple addition to your exterior, you can add a touch of elegance to your property easily, all whilst upping your security.
-It all comes down to choosing the right driveway gate for your property.
-But what do you need to think about?
+With just a simple addition to your exterior, you can add a touch of elegance to your property, all whilst upping your security.
+It all comes down to choosing the right driveway gate, but how do you know which is right for you?

-Read on to find out how to choose the right driveway gate for your home, plus tips on the types of driveway gate materials, gate automation, planning permission considerations and more.
+Read on as we discuss how to choose the right driveway gate for your home, plus tips on driveway gate materials, gate automation, planning permission considerations and more.

 Before looking at driveway gate styles and designs, you need to know about planning permission for gates.
-You don’t need any planning permission if you want to install a new gate or alter an existing one, as long as you meet the following conditions:
+You’ll be happy to know that you don’t in fact need any planning permission if you want to install a new gate or alter an existing one, as long as you meet the following conditions:

-If your driveway gate meets these conditions, then you won’t need to apply for planning permission.
-You’re also free to install as long as it doesn’t interfere with or obstruct a neighbour’s property.
+If your driveway gate meets these conditions, then you won’t need to apply for planning permission from your local authority.
+You’re also free to install a driveway gate, as long as it doesn’t interfere with or obstruct a neighbour’s property.

 Which driveway gates do I need for curved, sloped or straight driveways?

-Different driveway gates will work for different driveway set-ups.
-For instance, flat and straight driveways will, of course, be suitable for any kind of driveway gate, putting aside the factor of space.
-But, for curved and sloped driveways, double gates work better that are constructed with accommodating angles.
+Different driveway gates will work for different driveways For instance, flat and straight driveways will, of course, be suitable for any kind of driveway gate, putting aside the factor of space.
+But, for curved and sloped driveways, double gates work better, as they are constructed with more accommodating angles.

 Does your driveway have quite the slope?
 You’ll need a driveway gate that can accommodate the incline.
 Sliding gates are particularly useful in this case, as they move horizontally along a track, making them adept at accommodating changes in elevation.

 Straight driveways are a lot more versatile for a range of different driveway gates.
 However, we like to opt for classic swing gates.
-Whether single or double, they’re suitable for straight driveways as they’re functional and don’t require that much room.
+Whether single or double, traditional swing gates are suitable for straight driveways, as they’re both functional and don’t require that much room.

 What styles and colours can driveway gates come in?

-A driveway gate doesn’t have to be just iron bars, you can pick from an eclectic range of styles to suit your artistic preferences.
-Whatever the style or aesthetic, there’s a driveway gate out there somewhere that complements your property.
+A driveway gate doesn’t have to be just iron bars – you can pick from an eclectic range of styles and colours to suit your preferences.
+Whatever the style or aesthetic, there’s a driveway gate out there somewhere that complements your property perfectly.

 From traditional and classic designs to patterned, modern ones, driveway gates can be completely bespoke.
 Whatever era your home belongs to, a gate can be designed and fitted to match elegantly.

-For instance, if you live in a country cottage, on a farm or in a more rural area, there are beautifully designed wooden driveway gates that can decorate a range of properties – with curved, opaque and double-swing designs – whilst providing better security.
+For instance, if you live in a country cottage, on a farm or in a more rural area, beautifully designed wooden driveway gates can decorate a range of properties – with curved, opaque and double-swing designs – whilst providing better security.

-Timber gates don’t have to look wooden either, as you can have wooden driveway gates come in a range of colours to give a shinier effect with unique designs, like curved tops.
+Timber gates don’t have to look wooden either, as you can have wooden driveway gates come in a range of colours to give a shinier effect with unique designs.

 Should you pick single or double driveway gates?
 The answer really depends on your preference.
 Single and double driveway gates have pros and cons, such as swing radius, parts needed (less for a single gate), ease of installation, design options and aesthetics.